Featured Image

 • Applicants must have sufficient funds to provide a return ticket and entry fees.

-• They should not have a criminal record.
+• They can't have a criminal record.

 • They are not allowed to travel to South Korea with their dependents.